 I typically use 3 different computers (home, office and travel).
 A good online IDE (Integrated Development Environment) would be really useful to avoid reinstalling and configuring all the editors and libraries and plugins and … I use in every computer.
 That’s why I always keep an eye on the new and most powerful and promising online code editors for the most popular languages.

 I only pay attention to “real” IDEs, meaning that I rule out so-called online IDEs that offer just some kind of online file editor with, at most, syntax highlighting.
-I only care about online code editors that are comparable (or I believe they could become comparable) to the likes of Eclipse, JetBrains or Visual Studio Code (even if none of the alternatives I’ve found could be considered a smart code editor).
+I only care about online code editors that are comparable (or I believe they could become comparable) to the likes of Eclipse, JetBrains or Visual Studio Code (even if none of the alternatives I’ve found could be considered a really smart code editor).
 These are some of the best online editors and initiatives that have attracted my attention:

 AWS Cloud 9